How To Unpublish WordPress Site: Step by Step Guide

 Steps to Delete Your Resource

-To permanently delete your WP website, you must first back up your data if you might need it in the future.
+To permanently delete your WP site, you must first backup your data in case you might need it in the future.

 Then, if you’re using WordPress.com, go to the Tools section of your dashboard and select ‘Delete Site.’